 - Zagat: The dining guide’s new Near2U application, currently available on Google‘s Android phone and soon to be available on the iPhone 3GS, allows you to see restaurants around you in a radar-screen layout.

-There were also three other presentations, one about the membership of the meetup by committee member and "mayor" of co-working space New Work City, Tony Bacigalupo, Iranian entrepreneur and operator of babulous, a social-networking Web site for "music lovers and musicians" Ali Emami about the current unrest in his country, and Douglas Rushkoff about his new book Life Inc.
+There were also three other presentations, one about the membership of the meetup by committee member and “mayor” of co-working space New Work City, Tony Bacigalupo, Iranian musician Ali Emami about the current unrest in his country, and Douglas Rushkoff about his new book Life Inc.